A substance added to an oil product in order to improve its properties.

 Tertiary Stocks are stocks held by end-consumers including industry, commerce and private stocks.

 Import data are generally of higher quality than the export data.
 Initially-declared destinations for exports are not always reliable, because the location for which a given cargo is headed may change in response to market conditions.
 Comparison of the figures for global imports with those for global exports shows substantial imbalances, with export figures apparently overstated.
 Losses in transit explain a portion of the gap, as does the definition of ‘exports’ used by some countries: shipments not destined for inland consumption within the country’s sovereign territory, such as jet fuel loaded on a plane headed for another country, bunker fuel loaded on an international tanker, and deliveries to another country’s embassy or military base.

 Trade figures of a given country sometimes show discrepancies with data reported by trading partners, even those in close proximity such as the US and Canada sharing common borders.
 For this reason, the net trade positions published in the report for each OECD region are calculated based on figures for extra-regional trade only.

 Includes the United Kingdom of Great Britain and Northern Ireland but excludes all overseas dependencies such as the Falklands or Gibraltar.

-excludes the US territories (Puerto Rico, Guam, the US Virgin Islands and the Hawaiian free-trade zone) while OECD North America includes Canada, the US territories and Mexico.
+excludes the US territories (Puerto Rico, Guam, the US Virgin Islands and the Hawaiian free-trade zone) while OECD Americas includes Canada, Chile, the US territories and Mexico.